AJ McLean: Have It All (2010)

-It was not until March 2008 when McLean finally started to perform his first two solo shows, at the Anaheim House of Blues and The Roxy in Los Angeles.
+It was not until March 2008 when McLean finally started to perform his first two solo shows at the Anaheim House of Blues and The Roxy in Los Angeles.
 The show consisted of his solo material and a solo version of the Backstreet Boys hit, "Incomplete."
-The solo tour continued through Europe in May and June, in parallel to Backstreet Boys tour.
+The solo tour continued through Europe in May and June, parallel to the Backstreet Boys tour.
 His solo album Have It All was released on January 20, 2010.
-It was said on the Backstreet Boys cruise in December 2010 that the US version would be released on February 8, 2011, but since then has not been released.
+On the Backstreet Boys cruise in December 2010, it was said that the US version would be released on February 8, 2011, but since then has not been released.
 While creating his solo project, McLean worked with the OneRepublic vocalist Ryan Tedder, producers Dan Muckala and Kristian Lundin, as well as former NSYNC member JC Chasez.
 The album was a mix of pop, rock, and some r&b.
 The first and only single from the album, "Teenage Wildlife," was co-written by Chasez.
 The album featured his co-written ten songs, including a personal song about his father, "Sincerely Yours."
 In 2011, McLean had said he would release the album in 2012 in the US, featuring songs from his first solo album, but he eventually scrapped the idea.

-In June 2012, McLean was working on a second solo album of original.
-He also posted two new songs on Socialcam on July 23, 2012, "Peach" and "P.L.A.R.S."
+In June 2012, McLean was working on a second solo original album.
+On July 23, 2012, he posted two new songs on Socialcam: "Peach" and "P.L.A.R.S."
 The album was announced for release in 2012 but was pushed back.

 Around early 2015, McLean said he was working on a new solo album with Jordan Omley of The Jam, who worked on several Backstreet Boys songs on the albums This Is Us and In A World Like This.
-The first single, "Live Together," was named for a charitable foundation started by McLean and Omley; a music video was filmed to help raise money for Marshall Fundamental School in Pasadena, California, who had had their musical instruments stolen.
+The first single, "Live Together," was named for a charitable foundation started by McLean and Omley; a music video was filmed to help raise money for Marshall Fundamental Secondary School in Pasadena, California, who had had their musical instruments stolen.
 McLean, along with singers Becky G, Omley, and Blake Lewis, visited, and some even performed at the school.
 "Live Together" premiered on People.com on May 12, 2015, and the video was released on October 5, 2015.
-Meanwhile, the album experienced delays, partly due to McLean recording new tracks and the Backstreet Boys' preparation and promotion for their 2017 Las Vegas residency.
+Meanwhile, the album experienced delays, partly due to McLean recording new tracks and the Backstreet Boys' preparation and promotion for their 2017 Las Vegas residency Backstreet Boys: Larger Than Life.

 Collaborations (2013)

 On May 22, 2013, a Finnish rapper Redrama released a single, "Clouds," featuring McLean.
-It peaked at No. 4 in Finland.
+It peaked at No. 4 on the singles chart in Finland.